This procedure defines the process of creation, amendment and dissolution of boards and committees.

 - Approved changes will be implemented by the appropriate parties as stated below:

-- Mandate or authority change - Update committee terms of reference – Clerk’s department to maintain and provide updates to committee;
+- Mandate or authority change - Update committee terms of reference or rules of procedure – Clerk’s department to maintain and provide updates to committee;

 - Membership change - Clerk’s department to follow appointment process to recruit new members.